CatalystOfNostalgia/feckless-weasel/README.md

 ##### Introduction

 Feckless Weasel is a collaborative project for Case Western Reserve university's Software Engineering class.
-At the moment, only user account database and object model are complete.
+75% of core functionality is in place but project still requires much front end tweaking.

 ##### One Stop Shop for Build and Deployment